"Disneyland proudly presents, our spectacular festival pageant of nighttime magic and imagination ..." Those words get my froggy goosebumps going!

 It is good to know where the parade is coming from because you’ll want to view it coming down the road and make sure you are not directly behind a pedestrian crossing point.
 Those people crossing the street right in front of you can really affect your photos or videos and interrupt your magic.
-Let’s just say we learned that the hard way when watching Paint the Night once.
-Now we make a point to be far away from or in front of the crossing areas for an uninterrupted view (and that means knowing what direction the parade is coming from).
+(Let’s just say we learned that the hard way when watching Paint the Night once.)
+Now we make a point to be far away from or in front of the crossing areas for an uninterrupted view (and that means knowing which direction the parade is coming from).

-Front-row curb locations go first, especially on Main Street U.S.A. and near Sleeping Beauty Castle.
-Then the curb locations near “it’s a small world” get snatched up.
-Many families put out blankets and towels or tablecloths to secure a spot and either rest for awhile, have a picnic or have one person save the spot with the rest of the family returning 30 minutes before the show.
+Front-row curb locations go first, especially on Main Street, U.S.A. and near Sleeping Beauty Castle.
+Then, the curb locations near “it’s a small world” get snatched up.
+Many families put out blankets, towels or tablecloths to secure a spot and either rest for a while, have a picnic or have one person save the spot, with the rest of the family returning 30 minutes before the show.
 If you do not wish to camp out, you can stand behind people.
-What we found was that the raised area to the right as you are walking toward “it’s a small world” from the Matterhorn is a great last-minute spot that gives a good view of the parade above the rest of the crowd. ou can jump in place only 15 to 20 minutes before the show.
-You can access it across from the Storybook Land Canal Boats attraction.
+Again, cast members discourage camping out before 6:30 p.m.
+Here's a tip: Something to watch out for is when cast members start putting the ropes up for pedestrian crossing areas (about 6:30 p.m.).
+The ropes may narrow the crossing area and slightly increase the size of the viewing areas.
+People can jump into those spaces or the crowd may shuffle to make a little more room.

 What if I want to see fireworks too?

-If you plan to also watch the fireworks, it is easiest to watch the parade near your preferred fireworks location.
-In the evening before and after the fireworks, the crowds are thick and slow moving, so it is easiest if you do not plan to move about in that time.
+If you plan to watch the fireworks as well, it is easiest to watch the parade near your preferred fireworks location.
+In the evening, before and after the fireworks, the crowds are thick and slow-moving.
+For ease, do not plan to move about during that time.
 If you want to watch the first parade and get that iconic castle view of the fireworks, you are going to need to camp out.
 Start assessing the crowds about two to three hours before the first parade (depending on the crowd level).
 If you see people sitting on curbs and benches, it is time to claim your spot.

 If you enjoy seeing the fireworks but aren’t worried about getting that perfect castle view, we recommend watching the parade and fireworks near “it’s a small world.”
 You will have more elbow room for both shows, and you will actually be closer to where the fireworks are launched (behind Mickey's Toontown).